Best Outdoor Water Parks in New England for Family Fun

 Castaway Island at Canobie Lake Park has over 180 ways to get wet.
 The park features water cannons, nine water slides, waterfalls, and other entertaining activities.
 Check the website for specials, which include reduced evening rates.
 Bonus: Parking is always free at Canobie Lake.

 Christmas and summer collide at this cool water park located in Santa's Village amusement park.
 Kids can splash and play at this interactive splash pad area filled with slides, a dumping bucket, and multiple spray components.
 For daring kids, try out the JOY Ride Slides, three-story water slides filled with twist and turns.
-Be on the lookout for the parks newest addition Polar Paradise, opening this summer, for even more water fun.
+Polar Paradise has an interactive splashpad with multiple slides for even more water fun.

 Best Outdoor Water Parks in Rhode Island